-The proposed plan change, though not displaying local roading, promotes the ability for residential blocks to have a north - south aspect and varying between 800 - 1200m in perimeter.
-This provides block lengths that are small in scale to allow for walkability and easy navigation without overly relying on roading.
+The proposed plan change, though not displaying local roading, promotes the ability for residential blocks to have a north - south aspect and varying between 80 - 120m in length.
+This provides block lengths that are small in scale to allow for walkability and easy navigation without overly relying on roading to provide connectivity.
 The use of green networks throughout the site also encourages a high degree of connectivity and permeability within and in/out of the proposal, particularly where these connect to existing networks.
 Shared paths further encourage alternative modes of transport such as cycling and walking.
-Is it intended for these paths to link through to the Birchs Road Reserve and the Lincoln-Prebbleton cycleway.
+It is intended for these paths to link through to the Birchs Road Reserve and the Lincoln-Prebbleton cycleway.